hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 We use `OpenChannel()` for allowing the Client to propose a new `PaymentChannel` to a `peer` by giving the peer's Client as an argument.
 Additionally, the `amount` can be specified, which we are using in our implementation to set the proposer's starting balance.
-In our case, we do not expect the receiver to put funds in the channel.
+We do not expect the receiver to put funds in the Channel in our case.
 This is implemented by calling go-perun's `channel.NewAllocation()` and `SetAssetBalances()`:

 `channel.NewAllocation()` returns a new allocation `initAlloc` for the given number of participants and asset type.